Akiya-Research-Institute/WhisperRealtime-Manual/doc_en/docs/system-requirement.md

 !!!
 Question "Support for other platforms"
     Currently Windows is the only supported platform.
     But we are willing to add support for Linux and Android in the future.
+(Depending on the sales of this plugin, though...)

 ## Supported hardware acceleration